vipulnaik/diet-exercise-health/best-practices/best-practices-around-medical-appointments.md

   further or having other mishaps due to not accounting for its reduced capacity.

-* (Recovery / documentation and processing) Documentation effort and processing of the information: Generally, I acquire new information, either as part of the appointment itself, or in followup reports I receive after the appointment.
+* (recovery / documentation and processing) Documentation effort and processing of the information: Generally, I acquire new information, either as part of the appointment itself, or in followup reports I receive after the appointment.
 This entails documentation effort and